 Starting in the 5th century B.C., the advantageous location of Corinth on an Isthmus soon made it a very wealthy city.
 Its three excellent harbors made it ideal to handle commercial traffic on both the western and eastern seas.
 Its riches eventually rivaled those of Athens.

-After fighting a few wars over the years the city-state was controlled by Alexander the Great in 332 B.C.
-The city was destroyed by the Romans in the battle of Corinth in 146 B.C. and was rebuilt about a century later.
-Under the Romans it became the seat of government for Southern Greece or Achaia.
+After fighting a few wars over the years the Corinth city-state was controlled by Alexander the Great in 332 B.C.
+The city was destroyed by the Romans in the battle in 146 B.C. and was rebuilt about a century later.
+Under the Romans Corinth became the seat of government for Southern Greece or Achaia.

 Paul's friends and fellow evangelists Silas and Timothy join him in Corinth.
 He preaches the gospel every Sabbath until he leaves the city around Autumn of 52 A.D.
-Paul revisits the city in 58 A.D. during his third missionary journey.
-He writes at least two letters to the Corinthian church - the first in the late winter of 56 A.D. and the second in late Summer of 57.
+Paul revisits the city in 58 A.D. during his third missionary journey (see Acts 20:1 - 3).
+He writes at least two letters to the church in the city (in late winter of 56 and another in the late summer of 57).